Justice League (Superman, Batman, Wonder Woman, Aquaman, The Flash, Cyborg) | Shazam | Other Superheroes

 - Defrosting Ice King: He starts off as rather distant towards his foster siblings, though he eventually grows to appreciate them after realizing that they are his true family.

-- Destructive Savior: Causes quite a bit of property damage due to his reckless behaviour.
-The damage he causes is more due to childish antics than any collateral damage during heroics.
+- Destructive Savior: Billy causes quite a bit of property damage due to his reckless behaviour, though the damage he causes is more due to childish antics than any collateral damage during heroics.

 - Even minus Billy's initial irresponsibility, the magic lightning here acts much more like real lightning, and worse; while most versions can have Billy harmlessly summon it indoors to transform, the bolt in this continuity will go through anything and everything inanimate to reach him.
 When he carelessly says "Shazam" in Darla's bedroom, it burns a fist-sized hole in the ceiling through the roof, and knocks out power to the whole house.

-- Averted for his actual heroics since the battle against Dr. Sivana doesn't cause as much destruction as two beings of their powers could make.
+- Averted for his actual heroics since the battle against Dr. Sivana doesn't cause as much destruction as two beings of their powers could make (it helps that he's got his foster siblings to back him up).
 At worst, a Christmas fair is partially thrashed.

 - Determinator: He did whatever it takes to see his mother again, whether it's breaking the law or ditching his foster families.
 He's been doing this for the past ten years.
 All of that has been revealed for nothing as he realizes that his mother never wanted him in the first place.

-- Dirty Coward: He was initially this as he tried to run away from Dr. Sivana, in which even Sivana calls him out for.
+- Dirty Coward: Billy was initially this as he tried to run away from Dr. Sivana, in which even Sivana calls him out for.
 He gets better at the climax, though.

 - Does Not Like Spam: As Shazam, he alongside Freddy learn the hard way that alcohol is an acquired taste for a reason.
 After trying one drink, they spit it out in disgust and buy tons of candy, crackers and soda instead.

-- Dual Age Modes: A boy who can turn into an adult superhero.
+- Dual Age Modes: A teenage boy who can turn into an adult superhero.

-- Endearingly Dorky : Fittingly for a fourteen year- old boy discovering godlike powers.
+- Endearingly Dorky: Fittingly for a fourteen year old boy discovering godlike powers.
 Billy jumps up and down laughing like a maniac as he learns his powers, awkwardly attempts to seem heroic when stopping crimes and attempts to use a purposely adult tone of voice to buy beer.
+While Billy's natural form is a bit more demure, he does get a bit flustered when he's trying to sneak out of school and fals to come up with a convincing alibi.

 - Finger Poke of Doom: Due to his Super Strength, a single small finger push is enough to propel a metal barrel as if it was an empty beer can.